Notorious (1946 film): Plot

-After she returns from her honeymoon, Alicia is able to tell Devlin that the key ring her husband gave her lacks the key to the wine cellar.
-That, and the bottle episode at the dinner, lead Devlin to urge Alicia to hold a grand party so he can investigate.
+After returning from her honeymoon, Alicia tells Devlin that the key ring her husband gave her lacks a key to the wine cellar.
+Devlin suggests that Alicia throw a grand party and invite him, so he can investigate.
 Alicia secretly steals the key from Sebastian's ring, and Devlin and Alicia search the cellar.
 Devlin accidentally breaks a bottle; inside is black sand, later proven to be uranium ore.
-Devlin takes a sample, cleans up, and locks the door as Sebastian comes down for more champagne.
-Alicia and Devlin kiss to cover their tracks.
-Devlin makes an exit.
-Sebastian realizes that the cellar key is missing – yet overnight it is returned to his key ring.
-When he returns to the cellar, he finds the glass and sand from the broken bottle.
+Taking a sample, Devlin hastily cleans up and locks the door.
+As Sebastian comes down for more champagne, Devlin kisses Alicia to create a distraction from their search.
+Alicia insists to Sebastian that Devlin is drunk and persistent; she brought him down to the cellar to prevent him from making an embarrassing scene in front of the party guests.